 A truly beloved Thailand attraction, Elephant Nature Park in Chiang Mai is a real must-visit.
 An elephant rescue and rehabilitation centre, the park allows you to get up close to the majestic giants in the most respectful way and see them thrive in a beautiful habitat.
 In a single day visit, watch them play at bath- and feed-time, or walk alongside the elephants on a scenic trail for a special ‘Saddle Off!’ experience – a much more animal-friendly experience than tourist-y elephant rides.

-Learn to cook Thai fare on the Chao Phraya River, Bangkok
+Enjoy a dinner on the Chao Phraya River, Bangkok

 Visit the Frosty Temple – Wat Rong Khun, Chiang Rai